baihacker/main/docs/_posts/2022-04-30-A_summation_trick.md

 Note 2: The number of $$(x,y)$$ pairs can be reduced by applying the constraints $$\gcd(x,y)=1$$.

-Then, apply PIE 3 times to the above formula to find a possible solution but the complexity is still not reasonable.
+Then, apply PIE 3 times to the above formula to find a possible solution but the complexity is still not ideal.

 Another observation is $$\gcd(\frac{i}{x},y)=1$$ and $$\gcd(\frac{j}{y},x)=1$$ must be true if $$\gcd(i,j)=1$$, so we have **Formula 4**